 - Once we have a copy of their license on file we will then be able to ship the firearm.

 The steps for purchasing a silencer (suppressor) or short-barreled rifle (SBR) online are similar to purchasing a firearm above.
-However, your receiving dealer must possess a Special Occupational Taxpayer (SOT) special tax stamp to deal in NFA weapons.
+However, there are some additional steps and and a longer waiting period.
+First, your receiving dealer (FFL) must possess an additional license called a Special Occupational Taxpayer (SOT) to deal in NFA weapons.
 Some important information to know before placing your NFA order:

-- For each and every NFA weapon you purchase, you will have to pay a $200 tax to ATF to receive the tax stamp for each device.
+- For each and every NFA weapon you purchase, you will be required to pay a one time $200 Transfer Tax directly to the ATF to receive your tax stamp.

 - ATF must approve the transfer of every NFA weapon, including the transfer from us to your dealer.
 For items we have in stock, wait times we are seeing average 2-3 days before ATF approves the transfer from us to your dealer.
-Once your dealer has received the NFA item they will work with you to submit your Form 4 paperwork that will be necessary to receive your NFA tax stamp.
+Once your dealer has received the NFA item they will work with you to submit your eForm4 application that will be necessary to receive your NFA tax stamp.
+We are currently seeing approval times averaging between 6-8 months.
 These times can and will vary.